Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 Forensic Degradation Analysis

 We analyze explanted mesh material to prove it has degraded and turned brittle.
-We extract residual antioxidant additives and show they have been depleted — the scientific smoking gun that proves the device was destined to fail.
+We extract residual antioxidant additives and show they have been depleted: the scientific smoking gun that proves the device was destined to fail.

-Daubert-Proof Methodology
+Daubert-Aligned Methodology

 Our forensic data determines the failure mode and proves the root cause of device failure.
 When defense experts claim 'PP is the gold standard material for medical implants', we can scientifically confirm or refute that claim through laboratory analysis.